IMPORTANT UPDATES

 At the Children’s Heart Center, we work closely with other pediatric heart centers across the country and use innovative technology to develop treatments for pediatric heart disease so that our patients can live healthy lives.
 Our pediatric heart research collaborations include:

-Congenital Catheterization Research Collaborative (CCRC)
+Congenital Cardiac Research Collaborative (CCRC)

 The Children’s Heart Center is home to the CCRC, which is a multicenter research consortium studying outcomes following catheterizations, and surgical and nonsurgical interventions.
 Nine other centers are involved.
 Since founding the CCRC in 2014, our team has received numerous awards and authored many publications.